-A free market economy is a type of economy promotes the production and sale of goods and services, with little to no control or involvement from any central government agency.
+A free market economy is a type of economy that promotes the production and sale of goods and services, with little to no control or involvement from any central government agency.

-In a free market economy, firms and households act in self-interest to determine how resources get allocated, what goods get produced and who buys the goods.
+In a free market economy, firms and households act in self-interest to determine how resources get allocated, what goods get produced, and who buys the goods.
 A free market economy is opposite to how a command economy works, where the central government gets to keep the profits.

 Advantages Of A Free Market

 In a free market, producers produce what consumers want at a reasonable price.
 It gives the consumer more choice for their purchases.